gfting/huang-wen-cheng/README.md

 - Have a scoreboard
 - Change to class-based structure for pieces
 - Game logic for removal
-- Flesh out more documentation with official javadoc format
 - Add bespoke favicons
 - Add more color and formatting
 - custom hover icon